Tony Gwynn: Personal life

-Health problems
+Tobacco usage and health problems

+While he was a member of the SDSU Aztecs baseball team, Gwynn started using smokeless tobacco (particularly dipping tobacco) on a regular basis, marking the beginning of his long-term addiction.
+The Gwynn family's legal case asserted that Gwynn was "deluged" with free samples from tobacco company campus sales representatives throughout his college baseball tenure.
+Over the next three decades, he consumed approximately two tins of the substance per day; the National Institutes of Health stated that Gwynn's tobacco usage was equivalent to smoking roughly four or five cigarette packs per day.

 Gwynn had three procedures to remove noncancerous growths from his parotid gland beginning in 1997.
-In 2010, he was diagnosed with cancer of a salivary gland and had lymph nodes and tumors from the gland removed.
+In 2010, he was diagnosed with cancer of a salivary gland and had lymph nodes and tumors from the gland removed; the cancerous location was the spot where Gwynn had placed his dipping tobacco daily for the prior three decades.
 The operation left his face partially paralyzed on the right side, leaving him unable to smile.
 Later that year, he underwent eight weeks of chemotherapy and radiation treatments.
-He was declared cancer free afterwards, and also regained his ability to smile.
+He was declared cancer-free afterwards, and also regained his ability to smile.
 Additional surgery was performed in 2012 to remove more cancerous growth and address nerve damage.
-Gwynn attributed the cancer to the dipping tobacco habit that he had since playing rookie ball in Walla Walla in 1981.
-Doctors, however, stated that studies had not linked parotid cancer with use of chewing tobacco.
+Gwynn and his family attributed the cancer to his long-term dipping tobacco habit.
+A few doctors stated that studies had not linked parotid cancer with use of chewing tobacco.

-After his playing career ended, Gwynn's weight peaked at 330 lb, and he underwent adjustable gastric banding surgery in 2009 in an attempt to lose weight.
+After his playing career ended, Gwynn's weight peaked at 330 lb, and he underwent adjustable gastric banding surgery in 2009, in an attempt to lose weight.
 He did not closely adhere to the diet, and his weight loss began to stall.
 In 2010, his weight problem led to a slipped disc in his back that affected a nerve down his leg.
 He needed a walker before he had the damaged disc removed to cure the pain while walking.
-Later, he experienced a loss of taste for food during radiation therapy for his cancer, and while being limited to a liquid diet, he lost 80 lb, all of which he regained after he resumed eating solid foods.
+Later, he experienced a loss of taste for food during radiation therapy for his cancer.
+During that time, he was limited to a liquid diet and lost 80 lb, all of which he regained after he resumed eating solid foods.